-This document provides the second addendum to our School Safeguarding and Child Protection policy during the Covid-19 pandemic as recommended in the DfE safeguarding guidance for schools which can be found here.
+This document provides the second addendum to our School Safeguarding and Child Protection policy during the Covid-19 pandemic as recommended in the DfE safeguarding guidance for schools which can be found here issued at the beginning of the pandemic.
 As schools will be able to welcome back more children from 1st June, the DfE updated their safeguarding guidance on 20th May to support schools to plan for this return.
 The full guidance should be read by all DSLs (including deputies) and Leadership teams.